kb1278/ecommerce-dbt-analytics/README.md

-# 📊 Ecommerce dbt Analytics Pipeline
+# 📊 Ecommerce Analytics Pipeline with dbt & DuckDB

 ## 🧠 Overview

-This project is an **end-to-end analytics engineering pipeline** built using **dbt and DuckDB** on the Olist e-commerce dataset.
+This project demonstrates an end-to-end analytics engineering workflow using **dbt** and **DuckDB** on the Olist Brazilian E-Commerce dataset.

-It transforms raw transactional data into structured analytics models using a layered architecture:
+Raw transactional data is transformed into business-ready analytical models through a layered architecture that separates data cleaning, transformation, and reporting logic.

-- **Staging layer** (data cleaning & standardisation)
-- **Marts layer** (business-ready metrics)
-- **Analytics models** (revenue and performance insights)

-The goal is to demonstrate modern **data transformation workflows using dbt**, following analytics engineering best practices.
+The project showcases modern analytics engineering practices including modular SQL development, dependency management, and reproducible data pipelines.

 ---